- Feb 26, 2018

 Before we wrap up, let’s recap some of the most important topics we’ve discussed.
 We’ve covered the difference between hosting a website and registering a domain, what types of plans you can sign up for, and what domains are.
 Furthermore, we also talked about migrating sites, CMSs, and website builders.
 There’s plenty more you can read up on, but for now, you’ve got the basics covered.

-Do you have any questions about specific web hosting terms?
+Do you have any questions about specific website hosting terms?
 Ask away in the comments section below!

 Image credit: Pixabay.